FRSOURCE/tiny-carousel/CONTRIBUTING.md

 - Checkout the master branch and (after you do your work) file a PR against it

 - Read through the [development setup](#development-setup) to learn how to work with this project.
-Always make sure that `yarn lint`, `yarn coverage` pass
+Always make sure that `pnpm lint`, `pnpm coverage` pass

 - Please use [conventional commits v1.0.0 style guide](https://www.conventionalcommits.org/en/v1.0.0/) for commits and PR names